-The 9,000-acre Blue Mesa Reservoir is the largest body of water entirely in Colorado and one of its best beach spots.
+The 9,000-acre Blue Mesa Reservoir is the largest body of water entirely in Colorado and one of the state’s best beach spots.
 It’s in the Curecanti National Recreation Area, which has 96 miles of shoreline for sunbathing and other outdoor activities.

-Blue Mesa Dam is an earthen fill dam on the Gunnison River.
-It is 390 feet tall and is what caused the lake to form.
-When the Blue Mesa Dam was built in 1965, it made the Blue Mesa Reservoir.
-The lake is the most well-known and impressive of the park’s three main dams and reservoirs, although most tourists are unaware of the other two: Morrow Point and Crystal Point.
+Blue Mesa Dam is a 390 foot tall earthen fill dam on the Gunnison River.
+When the dam was built in 1965, it created the Blue Mesa Reservoir.
+The lake is the most well-known and impressive of the recreation area‘s three main reservoirs, although most tourists are unaware of the other two: Morrow Point and Crystal Point.

-Aside from boasting one of Colorado’s best beaches, there is a wealth of activities to do on the Blue Mesa.
-Horseback riding, numerous trails for hikers of all skill levels, bird watching, camping, scenic drives, and wildlife viewing are a few of the best ways to enjoy the area on a land.
+Aside from boasting one of Colorado’s best beaches, there is a wealth of activities to do on and around the Blue Mesa.
+Horseback riding, numerous trails for hikers of all skill levels, bird watching, camping, scenic drives, and wildlife viewing are a few of the best ways to enjoy the area.

-Launching ramps are available at Iola, Lake Fork, and Elk Creek.
-Boat permits will be needed for any watercraft operating on Blue Mesa Reservoir powered by motors and/or registered with the state.
+Boat launching ramps are available at Iola, Lake Fork, and Elk Creek.
+Permits are required for any watercraft operating on Blue Mesa Reservoir powered by motors and they also need to be registered with the state and pass an invasive aquatic species inspection.

-There are a lot of places to go boating in the lake.
+There are a lot of beautiful hidden gems to explore on the lake.
 Many of the reservoir’s arms extend into remote valleys, providing boaters with a unique opportunity to see the area.
 When boating on Blue Mesa Reservoir, it’s essential to remember that the midday winds may become relatively high, and storms often follow them.

 Keep an eye out for ominous-looking clumps of clouds.
 If you see that the winds are picking up, you should go to shore immediately.

 Elk Creek Marina – This is the primary complex at the lake.
-There is a restaurant, a shop, gas, kayaks, fishing equipment, canoes, stand-up paddleboards, boat rentals, and a boat launch facility available at the marina.
+There is a restaurant, general store, gas, kayaks, fishing equipment, canoes, stand-up paddleboards, boat rentals, and a boat launch facility available at the marina.

-Lake Fork Marina – At the western end of the lake, next to Blue Mesa Dam on Highway 92, you’ll find Lake Fork Marina, open seasonally from May 15 to September 20.
+Lake Fork Marina – At the western end of the lake, next to Blue Mesa Dam on Highway 92, you’ll find Lake Fork Marina.
+It is open seasonally from May 15 to September 20.
 The marina has spaces for boats, gas pumps, a store, a tackle shop, and a place to launch boats going in and out.

 Blue Mesa Reservoir has ten campsites, but only Lake Fork, Stevens Creek, Elk Creek, and the two group campsites can be reserved ahead of time.
 First-come, first-served is the rule for all other camping spots, so arriving as early as possible is good.